janderssonse/janderscripts/README.md

 1. Your project is following Conventional Commits Standard.
 2. Your Git Settings is configured to sign and tag with SSH.
-3. You need asdf installed to easily download all dependencies for the script.
+3. You need `asdf-vm` installed to easily download all dependencies for the script.

 #### Usage